Bellador/FlickrFrame/README.md

 # FlickrFrame

-### Overview
-framework that allows the easy execution of geospatial queries of the official FlickrAPI given GeoJson or simple boundingbox formats

 ### Overview:
 This script is used to easily and customizable query the official FlickrAPI for georeferenced posts by supplying the boundaries of an area of interest either through a single bounding box or a GeoJson